 For more efficient usage of the resources there will be some prioritization of sector and level.
-The applications and 'payment for farmer' subsidy will be dealt with by agencies to be established under IPARD.
-Farmers will be able to apply to these agencies for payment.
+The applications and 'payment for farmers' subsidy will be dealt with by agencies to be established under IPARD.
+Farmers will be able to apply to these agencies and receive payment for environmental services they provide.

-Current involvement of MARA in Biodiversity issues in Turkey

-The main problem faced by MARA is the lack of willingness of producers (farmers) to accept new techniques, like drip irrigation.
-Therefore pilot projects which can 'facilitate' acceptance are necessary.
-Also small farmers are difficult to reach by MARA.
-This is fortunately going to change since a new law on agriculture is in place, and Farmers' Unions will be better able to reach the target group of small farmers.
+Current involvement of MoARA in Biodiversity issues in Turkey on agriculture is in place, and Farmers' Unions will be better able to reach the target group of small farmers.
 The new Agricultural Law emphasizes sustainable development, biodiversity protection, and sustainable agricultural techniques.
-MARA has no problems with capacity since they have 30 research institutes over the country which can advise them and can also help training farmers.
+MoARA has no problems with capacity since they have 30 research institutes over the country which can advise them and can also help training farmers.
 These research institutes are even to a limited extend open for NGOs.